 To learn how to uncover opportunities in what's known as "the hidden job market" educate yourself on a variety of job search strategies to use in addition to searching online postings (you should still apply for positions posted online but that shouldn't be your only strategy).
 Visit the Making Connections section to learn more about networking.

 Resources to help make your job search more effective

-Job Search Strategies that Work workshop: learn about the various techniques for discovering and creating career opportunities.
+Job Search and Networking Strategies: learn about the various techniques for discovering and creating career opportunities.